-Picking a web hosting provider
+Picking a web host

 Picking a web hosting provider is not an easy task, there are many things to consider.
 I will try to give you a heads-up on what problems you might have with any of the current hosts.

 Shared vs virtual-dedicated vs dedicated